 People all have their biases, their preferences.
+It pays to be aware of them.
 When I think of the way my wife and I have applied the scientific method in our own lives, the need to be dispassionate becomes readily clear, especially when something you’re trying doesn’t work for you and leaves you scratching your head for an alternate solution.

 About 15 years ago we were dealing with a set of symptoms that were related to body inflammation.
 An anti-inflammatory diet was suggested to us.
 After trying to incorporate it into our lives, it didn’t have enough of an effect and ran against other considerations like fat and cholesterol.
 It was impractical.